 Overwatch‘s cast has been growing steadily ever since it was first released in 2016.
-Even though each character falls into either the tank, DPS, or support role, Blizzard has managed to make nearly all of them competitive in their own way, and certainly unique in terms of design and personality.
-At launch, the game had 21 heroes, which is already a high number for a game like this, but 11 more have been added, with even one more coming just before Overwatch 2’s release.
+Even though each character falls into either the tank, DPS, or support role, Blizzard has managed to make nearly all of them competitive in their own way and certainly unique in terms of design and personality.
+At launch, the game had 21 heroes, which is already a high number for a game like this, but 11 more have been added.
 While we don’t know much about the new faces yet, here’s every character we know of that’s coming to Overwatch 2.

 - Overwatch 2: Everything we know about the release date, new heroes, and more